WaltersArtMuseum/api-thewalters-org/README.md

 ## Request/Response Types
 The Walters API supports both the JSON and XML data serialization formats.
-The format for both the request and the response can be specified either using the Content-Type header or adding an .xml or .json extension to the request URI.
+The format for both the request and the response can be specified either using the `Accept` header or adding an .xml or .json extension to the request URI.

 If conflicting formats are specified in headers and/or format extensions, the latter takes precedence.
 XML is currently the default format for both requests and responses.